 Financial institutions and other market players (commercial or investment banks, credit insurers, mutual funds, alternative funds, institutional clients, clearing houses, investment service providers, etc.) are important counterparties for the Group in capital or inter-bank markets.
 Financial services institutions and financial players are closely interrelated as a result of trading, clearing and funding relationships.
 In addition, there is a growing involvement in the financial markets of players with little or no regulation (hedge funds, for example).
 As a result, defaults by one or several actors in the sector or a crisis of confidence affecting one or more actors could result in market-wide liquidity scarcity or chain defaults, which would have an adverse effect on the Group's activity but which is subject to a specific framework.
-The situation in Ukraine and the consequences of, among other things, international sanctions and the evolution of the financial markets, in particular the rise in interest rates, could also weaken or even cause the default of a certain number of financial actors.
+Developments in the financial markets, and in particular the rise in interest rates compounded by high volatility, could also weaken or even cause the default of certain financial actors, thereby increasing liquidity risk and the cost of funding.
 In addition, certain financial actors could experience operational or legal difficulties in the unwinding or settlement of certain financial transactions.

 The Group is exposed to clearing institutions and their members because of the increase in transactions traded through these institutions, induced in part by regulatory changes that require mandatory clearing for over-the-counter derivative instruments standardised by these clearing counterparties.
 The Group's exposure to clearing houses amounted to EUR 32.7 billion of EAD on 31 December 2022.
-The default of a clearing institution or one of its members could generate losses for the Group and have an adverse effect on the business and results of the Group.
+The default of a member of a clearing institution could generate losses for the Group and have an adverse effect on the business and results of the Group.
+The Group is also exposed to the risk of default of a clearing institution, which would be a major/systemic event considered to be less likely.
 These risks are also subject to specific monitoring and supervision.